 Sainte-Foy Tarentaise Snow Report

-The Avalanche Risk Level in Sainte-Foy Tarentaise was reported as 2 (Moderate) but snow changes rapidly, so ALWAYS take local advice before leaving marked runs.
+The overall Avalanche Risk Level in Sainte-Foy Tarentaise was reported as Moderate (Level 2): ALWAYS check local advice before leaving marked runs.

 When did it last snow in Sainte-Foy Tarentaise?